-Push the button for a minimum of 3 seconds to set the instrument in stand-by mode.
+Press the button for a minimum of 3 seconds to set the instrument in standby mode.

-To reactivate the instrument, push the button briefly again.
+To reactivate the instrument, push the button shortly again.

-Use the stand-by function if you need to silence the instrument while you have the instrument on.
+Use the standby function if you need to silence the instrument while you have the instrument on.

-Note: pushing either side of the button will set the instrument on stand-by.
+Note: pushing either side of the button will set the instrument on standby.